PostgreSQL now function

 p: precision

-The below examples show some interval values.
+The following examples show some interval values.

 interval '4 months ago';